A simple and efficient model for epidemic control on multiplex networks: Results

+In order to evaluate the effectiveness of the isolation protocols, we obtained the final epidemic size.
+The final epidemic size under each protocol $Y$($=BIP$ or $RIP$) is defined as $\rho^*_{R,Y}\equiv\rho_{R,Y}(t\rightarrow\infty)$.
+In \FIGS{FinalSize} (a) and (b), we plot $\left<\rho_{R,BIP}^{*}\right>_{s}$ and $\left<\rho_{R,RIP}^{*}\right>_{s}$ with various parameter sets, $(\theta^*, t^*)$.
+Here $\left<...\right>_{s}$ denotes the sample average over independent runs.
+We used $10,000$ samples to obtain the average final epidemic size.
+The results show that $t^{*}$ has a negligible effect on the final epidemic size.
+This suggests that extending the isolation period will simply add a burden on the socio-economic system unless there is any improvement in the ability to trace the infection routes.

-For a direct comparison between the two intervention protocols, we measure the difference, $\Delta_{R}$, of the final epidemic sizes between the BIP and RIP (see `Final epidemic size' in Methods).
-Here, if $\Delta_{R}>0$ then $\rho_R$ for the BIP is larger than that for the RIP.
-The data in Fig. 4(a) clearly shows that $\Delta_R$ rarely depends on $t^*$.
+For a direct comparison between the two intervention protocols, we measure the difference of the final epidemic sizes between the BIP and RIP, $\Delta_{R}(t^*,\theta^*)$, for each $t^*$ and $\theta^*$. $\Delta_{R}(t^*,\theta^*)$ is defined as \bea \Delta_{R}(t^*,\theta^*)\equiv \left<\rho_{R,BIP}^{*}(t^*,\theta^*)\right>_{s}-\left<\rho_{R,RIP}^{*}(t^*,\theta^*)\right>_{s}. \eea Thus, if $\Delta_{R}>0$ then $\rho_R$ for the BIP is larger than that for the RIP.
+The data in \FIG{FinalSize} (c) clearly shows that $\Delta_R$ rarely depends on $t^*$.
 However, $\Delta_R$ strongly depends on $\theta^*$. $\Delta_R\le 0.05$ for all $t^*$ when $\theta^*<0.3$, while $\Delta_R>0.1$ for $\theta^*\gtrsim 0.4$ and $\Delta_R$ increases as $\theta^*$ increases.
 This means that the RIP significantly reduces the final epidemic size compared to the BIP when $\theta^*\ge 0.3$.
 For the maximal traceability, $\theta^*=1$, we find that $\rho_R(t\rightarrow\infty)$ for the RIP is reduced by 67\% compared to that for the BIP.
-This corresponds to the 100\% increase of $\rho_S(t\rightarrow\infty)$ under the RIP compared to the BIP (see Extended Data Fig. 6).
+This corresponds to the 100\% increase of $\rho_S(t\rightarrow\infty)$ under the RIP compared to the BIP.
 Thus, isolation of the possible suspicious contacts in advance by applying the RIP significantly reduces the final epidemic size when $\theta^*\ge0.3$.